 💡 Arsum builds custom AI automation solutions tailored to your business needs.

-Get a Free Consultation →Reusable Artifact: Finance AI Pilot Checklist
+Get a Free Consultation →Reusable Artifact: First 30 Days Plan and Control Checklist

-Use this before approving any finance AI pilot.
+Use this sequence before approving any finance AI pilot.

-If the team cannot answer those questions in one short working session, the workflow is not ready for automation yet.
+If the team cannot answer those questions and set those controls in one short working session, the workflow is not ready for automation yet.

 Google Risk Box: Thin Automation in Finance Creates Audit Noise